Valrravn/Cloudcannon-Sample-DocSite/_docs/Task 1/task-1-ssl.md

 ## SSL Disadvantages

+Although you should always use SSL/TLS encryption, certificates exhibit a few drawback you should be aware of.

 ### Vulnerabilities

 Newer TLS version are more secure compared to older SSL implementations.
 However, all versions have known implementation flaws that allow attackers to exloit them.